pvinis/doing/index.md

 ### Support

-I'm not making any money on `doing`, and I don't plan to spend a lot of time fixing errors on an array of operating systems and platforms I don't even have access to.
-You'll probably have to solve some things on your own.

-That said, you can get support from other users (and occasionally me) on GitHub.
+As a free project, `doing` isn't heavily supported, but you can get support from myself and other users on GitHub.
 If you run into a replicatable bug in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.
 To get a more verbose error message, try running `GLI_DEBUG=true doing [...]` for a full trace.

 Please try not to email me directly about GitHub projects.

 ### Developer notes

-I'll try to document some of the code structure as I flesh it out.
-I'm currently working on adding a CLI reporting structure and logging methods, as well as santizing and standardizing all the flags and switches for consistency.
 Feel free to [poke around](http://github.com/ttscoff/doing/), I'll try to add more comments in the future (and retroactively).

+{% donate doing now sending coffee money to Brett. %}

-### Changelog
+## Changelog

+#### 1.0.23

+- Apply default_tags after autotagging to avoid tags triggering tags
+- Set `doing recent` to default to All sections instead of Currently

+#### 1.0.22

+- Fix handling of "local" config files, allowing per-project configurations
+- Allow cascading of local config files
+- Allow `doing today` and `yesterday` to specify a section

+#### 1.0.21

+- Add legitimate regex search capabilities
+- Synonyms for grep (search) and now (next)
+- CSS fix

+#### 1.0.20

+- Rewrite HTML export templates with responsive layout and typography
+- Ability to customize the HTML output using HAML and CSS
+- New command `doing templates` to export default templates for HAML and CSS
+- New config options under `html_template` for `haml` and `css`

+#### 1.0.19

+- For `doing note -e` include the entry title so you know what you're adding a note to
+- For any other command that allows `-e` include a comment noting that anything after the first line creates a note
+- Ignore # comments when parsing editor results
+- Add a .md extension to the temp file passed to the editor so you can take advantage of any syntax highlighting and other features in your editor

+#### 1.0.18

+- Fix `undefined method [] for nil class` error in `doing view`
+- Loosened up the template color resetting a bit more

+#### 1.0.17

+- Add `--stdout` global option to send reporting to STDOUT instead of STDERR (for use with LaunchBar et al)

+#### 1.0.16

+- Fixes overzealous color resetting

+#### 1.0.15

+- CLI/text totals block was outputting when HTML output was selected
+- Have all template colors reset bold and background automatically when called

+#### 1.0.14

+Catching up on the changelog.
+Kind of.
+A lot has happened, mostly fixes.

+- Fish completion
+- views and sections subcommands have -c option to output single column
+- Fix html title when tag_bool is NONE
+- Fix @from tagging missing closing paren
+- Fix tag coloring

+#### 1.0.13

+- Fix gsub error in doing meanwhile

 #### 1.0.8pre